 As part of the advanced diagnostic services offered at Walker Family Care in Little River, South Carolina, you can get both X-rays and ultrasounds in office for your convenience.
 Rogers Walker, MD, uses these technologies to accurately diagnose many conditions, including thyroid disorders, blocked arteries, and abdominal aortic aneurysms.
-If you live in the Myrtle Beach area, learn more about the benefits of these diagnostic tests by scheduling a consultation online or by phone today.
+If you live in the Myrtle Beach area, learn more about the benefits of these diagnostic tests by scheduling a consultation by phone today.

 An X-ray is a painless imaging test that allows Dr. Walker to examine internal structures of your body and diagnose a wide range of conditions, including:

 Dr. Walker can also use X-ray imaging on children who swallow toys, coins, or other objects.

 Walker Family Care uses the latest X-ray technologies in office to ensure you receive a fast and accurate diagnosis so treatment can begin as soon as possible.

 An ultrasound is a safe, noninvasive test that uses sound waves to create visual images of your internal organs and structures.
 Dr. Walker offers specialized carotid ultrasound technology to examine how well your blood flows through your carotid arteries, which are located on both sides of your neck and carry blood to your brain from your heart.

 You may need this type of ultrasound if you have:

 Carotid ultrasound tests can help Dr. Walker diagnose narrowed or blocked carotid arteries, which may lead to stroke if left untreated.

 Also available at Walker Family Care are triple A ultrasounds.

 A triple A ultrasound is a type of abdominal ultrasound.
 This test detects an abdominal aortic aneurysm (AAA), which occurs when part of your abdomen becomes weak and bulges like a balloon due to plaque buildup.